Sigma complex: Significance

 Sigma complexes are of great mechanistic significance, despite their frequent fragility.
 They represent an initial interaction between the metal center and a hydrocarbon substrate.
 As such, sigma complexes are generally assumed to be intermediates prior to full oxidative addition.

 Structure of (MeC_{5}H_{4})Mn(CO)(PMe_{3})(η^{2}-H_{2}SiPh_{2}, a sigma complex of diphenylsilane.
 Selected distances: Si-Mn = 325, H-Fe = 149, Si-H(Mn) = 177, Si-H_{terminal} = 135 picometer.

 Types of sigma complexes

 Wheland complex

 The Wheland complex is an intermediate in the electrophilic substitution reaction on an aromatic compound.

 Example - Halogenation of benzene

 In the halogenation of benzene, the sigma complex comprises the six carbon atoms of the benzene ring, each bonded to a hydrogen atom.
 An additional halogen atom is bonded to one of the carbon atoms, which is sp^{3}-hybridized, while the other carbons remain sp^{2}-hybridized.
 In this state, the ring loses its aromaticity and acquires a positive charge, with the charge delocalized across the ring.

-Dihydrogen complexes

 Sigma complexes with agostic interactions

 Sigma complexes with agostic interactions represent a particularly common subgroup of sigma complexes.
 In these, a C-H-σ bond from one of the ligands interacts with the coordinatively unsaturated metal center, forming a chelate complex.